LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **message selector**
-   Logtalk uses the predicate template (i.e. the predicate callable term with all its arguments unbound) as message selector.
+   Logtalk uses the predicate template (i.e. the predicate callable term with all its arguments unbound) as a message selector.
 The actual type of the message arguments is not considered.
 Like Smalltalk, Logtalk uses *single dispatch* on the message receiver.